 5. Quickly identify your best and worst selling items.

-6. Easily analyze your performance in international marketplaces.
+6. Easily analyze your profit margins in international marketplaces.

-Profit and accounting tools aren’t only built for use on Amazon.
-You can view their profits and losses in various currencies.
-You can also see how their products are performing in other marketplaces around the world.
+Accounting tools aren’t only built for use on Amazon in your domestic market.
+You can analyze profits and losses in various currencies.
+You can also see how your products are performing in other marketplaces around the world.

 Try out an Amazon Profit and Accounting tool today for free!